Project-OMOTES/rtc-tools-heat-network/tests/README.txt

 Check that the ATES heat loss heat achieved by the network optmization is the same as analytically expected (loss coef * stored heat [J]).
-Check if the ATES yearly cyclic constraint for the stored heat [J] is achieved and that the amount of energy discharged form the ATES is less then the amount of energy stored over the time horizon.
+Check if the ATES yearly cyclic constraint for the stored heat [J] is achieved and that the amount of energy discharged form the ATES is less then the amount of energy stored over the time horizon. --> this is roughly the length of comment we want
 """

 - test_buffer.py: